rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

-1. **Shed the culture of least possible dependency:** Rather than thinking about dependencies in `pom.xml` files as build time dependencies, thinking about them as run-time dependencies and the user who will be running them.
+1. **Shed the culture of least possible dependency:** Rather than thinking about dependencies in `pom.xml` files as build time dependencies, thinking about them as run-time dependencies, and of the user who will be running them.
    If the `git-client` plugin provides very useful features in version `2.0` or later, each maintainer of a plugin which depends on it, should strongly consider upgrading their `pom.xml` declarations.
 Not because their plugin necessarily requires newer APIs, but because users should be encouraged to adopt the latest bug fixes and features.

-1. **Encourage plugin squashing:** A big of complexity stems from a culture of putting everything into its own plugin, as if Jenkins plugins must follow Unix-system idioms.
+1. **Encourage plugin squashing:** A large amount of complexity stems from a culture of putting everything into its own plugin, as if Jenkins plugins must follow Unix-style idioms.
 Jenkins Pipeline is particularly troublesome in this regard.
 For many plugin suites, or sets of related plugins, there's not any user benefit from the fragmentation of functionality across multiple plugins where they may end up with untested combinations of related plugins.
+   In many cases, a single plugin in the suite is functionally unusabe without the others also present.
+These suites of plugins should be squashed together wherever possible.

-1. **Receive and report plugin health metrics:** The Update Center is fundamentally static today, but users would be much better served if the updates interaction between a Jenkins instance and the project's services were more "live."
+1. **Report and receive plugin health metrics:** The Update Center is fundamentally static today, but users would be much better served if the updates interaction between a Jenkins instance and the project's services were more "live."
 By reporting plugin health, or installation success, associated